 We acquired Barletta for a purchase price of \$286.3 million, including cash payments of \$240.1 million, \$25.0 million in common stock issued to the sellers (subject to a discount noted below), and contingent consideration from earnout provisions.
 The common stock fair value included in the purchase price reflects a 12% discount, due to the lack of marketability as these are unregistered shares that have a one-year lockup restriction, which reduced the value of the common stock to \$22.0 million.
 The contingent consideration includes both a potential stock payout as well as a potential cash payment based on achievement of certain financial performance metrics over the next few years.
 The maximum payout under the earnout is \$50.0 million in cash and \$15.0 million in stock if all metrics are achieved.
 The fair value of the earnout as of August 31, 2021 was \$24.2 million.
-As of November 26, 2022 and August 27, 2022, the fair value of the earnout was \$40.2 million and \$39.8 million, respectively.
-The portion of the earnout liability that will be settled within a year is included in other current liabilities on the Consolidated Balance Sheets.
-As of November 26, 2022 and August 27, 2022, \$21.7 million and \$21.3 million was included in other current liabilities, respectively, and \$18.5 million and \$18.5 million was included in other long-term liabilities on the Consolidated Balance Sheets, respectively.
+As of February 25, 2023 and August 27, 2022, the fair value of the earnout was \$41.8 million and \$39.8 million, respectively.
+The portion of the earnout liability that will be settled within a year is included in other current liabilities on the Consolidated Balance Sheets, and the remaining earnout liability is included in other long-term liabilities, respectively, and \$19.9 million and \$18.5 million was included in other long-term liabilities on the Consolidated Balance Sheets, respectively.

 The total purchase price was allocated to the acquired net tangible and intangible assets of Barletta, based on their preliminary fair values at the date of the acquisition.
 This resulted in the recognition of goodwill of \$136.1 million and other intangible assets of \$111.4 million.
 Goodwill from the Barletta acquisition is recognized in our Marine segment.
 The other intangible assets acquired include a trade name, dealer network, and backlog.
 The trade name has an indefinite life, while the dealer network is being amortized on a straight line basis over 12 years.
 The backlog, which was being amortized over 10 months, was fully amortized as of August 27, 2022.
-We finalized the allocation of the purchase price in the third guarter of fiscal 2022.
+We finalized the allocation of the purchase price in the third quarter of Fiscal 2022.